-The Company recognises and accepts its obligations to safeguard visitors during work activities and to ensure the health and safety of the public who may be exposed to danger as a result of the work activity.
+The Company recognises and accepts its obligations to safeguard visitors during work activities and to ensure the Health and Safety of the public who may be exposed to danger as a result of the work activity.

-The following arrangements have been developed to enable the company to effectively discharge its duties under the Health and Safety at Work etc. Act, and have assigned the Contract/Project Managers the overall responsibility of implementation.
+The following arrangements have been developed to enable the company to effectively discharge its duties under the Health and Safety at Work Act etc.